Flood warning: Heavy rain, high winds lash entire country

 The severe weather has already led to rescues in the area.

-Stuff reports two men were winched to safety this morning after finding themselves trapped by the swollen Aorere River in Golden Bay.
+Two men were winched to safety this morning after finding themselves trapped by the swollen Aorere River in Golden Bay.

 Nelson Marlborough Rescue Helicopter chief crewman Paul "Ernie" Bryant told Stuff the pair were caught out when the heavy rain caused the river to rise rapidly.